 They structured the programme for children aged four to 12 years old.

-According to Misp, the youngsters who follow the massage techniques have lower stress levels, concentrate better at school and also sleep better at home.
+According to Misp, the youngsters who follow the massage techniques have lower stress levels, concentrate better at school and also sleep better at home.'If my children want a cuddle, they can have a cuddle - we have lots of cuddles in our house.

 'I don't think it is sexual - I just think it is inappropriate.'